 2. Improved cardiovascular health

-Weight loss surgery also has a positive impact on heart health with surgery improving blood pressure and cholesterol, which have been shown to return to normal, therefore reducing your risk of heart disease.
+Weight loss surgery also has a positive impact on heart health.
+Reducing excess weight can improve blood pressure and cholesterol, which have been shown to return to normal after bariatric surgery, therefore reducing your risk of heart disease.

 3. Eliminate sleep apnea